 The Hoasca Project was the first study conducted to assess the long-term effects of the Hoasca Tea in human beings.
-From 1991 to 1996, a multinational cooperative effort was made involving researchers from nine universities and research institutions from Brazil, the United States and Finland.
-The study was financed a non-profit North American institution.
+From 1991 to 1996, the project consisted of a multinational cooperative effort involving researchers from nine universities and research institutions from Brazil, the United States and Finland.
+The study was financed by a non-profit North American institution.
 Ten research studies were realized under the title “Human Pharmacology of Hoasca: tea prepared from hallucinogenic plants used in ritual context in Brazil”.

 “We discovered many things, but I find that the key issue is that Hoasca is in no contexts toxic or harmful to the human body, does not cause any neurological, cognitive or personality dysfunctions.” affirms the General coordinator of the Hoasca Project, Dennis McKenna, Ph.D.

 This was “an intensive and exhaustive study, never before conducted, with respect to the medical aspects of Hoasca”, affirmed the principal investigator of the Hoasca Project, Charles Grob, M.D., of the Division of Psychiatry of the University of California L.A.
 (UCLA), U.S.A.
 Under his direction, the botanical, chemical and pharmacological aspects of the two plants (Mariri and Charcrona) and of the preparation, the Hoasca Tea, were analyzed.
 In addition, the sociological, psychological, medical and legal aspects of the use of the Hoasca tea were evaluated.